bwschmidt/swan-demo-go/README.md

   ```
   http://5.51d.uk:5000/swift/register
   ```
-* Now browse to one of the publisher URLs, you should be prompted to set your
+* Now browse to one of the publisher URLs, you will be prompted to set your
 preferences:

   ```